jantman/blog/content/2014/10/managing-ec2-ssh-keys-an-idea.md

 determine which group that instance belongs to).
 With this solution, only the second alternative key distribution service is feasible.

-If a shoter delay to authorization changes is needed, it would be feasible for clients to also run a separate process (cronjob, daemon, etc.) that polls the key distribution service at a regular interval to check for updates (i.e.
+If a shorter delay to authorization changes is needed, it would be feasible for clients to also run a separate process (cronjob, daemon, etc.) that polls the key distribution service at a regular interval to check for updates (i.e.
 HTTP HEAD, something SQS-based, etc.) and updates the local cache when they occur.